 - They are confused and have trouble making a decision, so it’s easier to say no than yes

-- They don’t have enough information
+- The prospect doesn’t have enough information

-- They disagree with your analysis
+- Perhaps they disagree with your analysis

-- Their boss doesn’t like it
+- Maybe their boss doesn’t like it

-- They don’t think the benefits justify the cost
+- The benefits justify the cost

 Most salespeople give up when they get a no. They don’t go further; but unless you dig a little deeper, you won’t get the feedback you need in order to adjust your behaviour or address their concerns.